Keenan Allen Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Matchup vs. Cincinnati

-- Allen's 57.5 receiving yards per game in his two matchups against the Bengals are 23.0 fewer than his over/under for Sunday's game.
+- Allen is averaging 57.5 receiving yards per game in two career matchups against the Bengals, 23.0 fewer than his receiving yards prop bet over/under for Sunday's game (80.5).

 - Allen, in two matchups, had a touchdown catch once.
 But he did not have multiple TDs in that game.